valohai/docs/source/valohai-yaml/endpoint/index.rst

 .. tip::

-    It is optional to use deployment endpoints in Valohai.
-    You can also download the trained model and do more complex deployments.
-    I would say it is even more common that people have custom deployments but Valohai deployment endpoints are especially excellent for quality assurance and testing.
+    It's optional to use Valohai deployments.
+You can also choose to download the trained models and deploy to your own existing environment, if you want more control over the deployments and integrate to existing.
+Check out Valohai APIs to understand how to automate this.

 .. seealso::